arduino/docs-content/content/software/app-lab/5.bricks/2.use-bricks/use-bricks.md

 4. Follow the prompts to configure any required settings (e.g., credentials or thresholds).
 5. App Lab automatically adds the Brick to your `app.yaml` file.

-### Create a Blank Custom Brick
-If you need to package your own Python logic or Docker containers into a reusable module, you can create a Custom Brick directly within your application.

-1. Click the **Add Brick** button in the sidebar.
-2. At the bottom of the catalog, select **Create Custom Brick**.
-3. Enter a name (ID) for your Brick (e.g., `my_sensors`).
-4. App Lab generates a blank Custom Brick in your project.
-To learn how to write the code and configure this custom module, see [Create Custom Bricks](../custom-bricks/).

 ### Configure Brick Variables
 Many Bricks (both Arduino and Custom) accept configuration variables, such as API keys or threshold values.